Pre-registration RIGVIR® clinical study summary

-The Rigvir® clinical studies were started in 1968 in Riga, Latvia.
-More than 700 patients that had been diagnosed with late stage melanoma, stomach and gastrointestinal tract cancer were involved in the pre-registration safety and efficacy studies [1-5].
+Clinical studies of RIGVIR® began in 1968 in Riga, Latvia.
+More than 700 patients who had been diagnosed with late-stage melanoma, stomach and gastrointestinal tract cancer were involved in the pre-registration safety and efficacy studies [1-5].

-Approximately 190 late stage melanoma, stomach and gastrointestinal tract cancer were involved in the Rigvir® safety studies [6-9].
-The most commonly observed side effects were sub-febrile temperature, pain in the tumour area, fatigue, sleepiness, and dyspepsia; all were reversible and lasted for a couple of days.
-There was no intolerance or treatment related discontinuation of treatment.
+Approximately 190 late-stage melanoma, stomach and gastrointestinal tract cancers were involved in the RIGVIR® safety studies [6-9].
+The most commonly observed side effects were subfebrile temperatures, pain in the tumour area, fatigue, sleepiness and dyspepsia; all were reversible and lasted for only a few days.
+There was no intolerance or treatment-related discontinuation of the treatment.

-More than 540 melanoma patients were involved in the Rigvir® efficacy studies.
-These studies showed that the overall survival was prolonged for patients that had been treated with Rigvir® compared with those, that had been treated with surgery only *.
-The main Rigvir® clinical studies showed increased 3-year survival in melanoma patients [1, 10-18].
-The 3-year survival for patients that had been treated with surgery only was 46-58%, while patients that had also been treated with Rigvir® had a 3-year survival of 57-84% and a 5-year survival of 44-66%.
-The 3- and 5-year survival for eye melanoma patients were 90% un 70%, respectively.
+More than 540 melanoma patients were involved in the RIGVIR® efficacy studies.
+These studies showed that overall survival was prolonged for patients who had been treated with RIGVIR® compared with those who had been treated only with surgery *.
+The main RIGVIR® clinical studies showed increased 3-year survival in melanoma patients [1, 10-18].
+The 3-year survival for patients who had been treated only with surgery was 46-58%, while patients who had also been treated with RIGVIR® had a 3-year survival rate of 57-84% and a 5-year survival rate of 44-66%.
+The 3- and 5-year survival rates for eye melanoma patients were 90% and 70%, respectively.

-The safety studies yielded also survival data in the participating approximately 160 stomach and gastrointestinal tract cancer patients.
-Thus, for stage III stomach cancer patients the 5 year survival post-surgery was 24-33%, compared with 47-60% for those that had also been treated with Rigvir®.
-Furthermore, for stage II-IV rectum cancer patients the 5 year survival post-surgery was 41-68%, compared with 71-78% for those that had also been treated with Rigvir® [1, 5, 19, 20].
+The safety studies also yielded survival data in the approximately 160 participating stomach and gastrointestinal tract cancer patients.
+Thus, for Stage III stomach cancer patients the 5-year survival post-surgery rate was 24-33%, compared with 47-60% for those who had also been treated with RIGVIR®.
+Furthermore, for Stage II-IV rectum cancer patients the 5-year post-surgery survival rate was 41-68%, compared with 71-78% for those who had also been treated with RIGVIR® [1, 5, 19, 20].

-* Now 5-year survival data are required for registration, while for most drugs registered at the turn of the millennium (and are still widely used) such data were not available at the time of approval.
-Interestingly, the Rigvir® clinical studies conducted during the 1970ies and 1980ies recorded 3- and 5-year survival.
+* 5-year survival rate data are now required for registration, while for most drugs registered at the turn of the millennium (which are still widely used) such data were not available at the time of approval.
+Interestingly, the RIGVIR® clinical studies conducted during the 1970s and 1980s recorded both 3- and 5-year survival rates.

 - Brūvere, R., O. Heisele, A. Ferdats, A. Rupais, and A. Muceniece, Echovirus-mediated biotherapy for malignant tumours: 40 years of investigation.
 Acta medica Lituanica, 2002.
 Suppl.
 9: p.
 97-100.